Yoann Fréget: Career

 When he returned to France in 2011, Fréget won first place in France's largest Soul music competition 'The Sankofa Soul Contest', while singing two songs by one of his musical heroes, Stevie Wonder.
-Fréget's contest prize was to travel back to the US and have the great opportunity to perform, with Erykah Badu's musicians backing him up.
-This concert was specially tailored for him in Dallas, Texas.
-Fréget also used that great tour experience to travel to New Orleans, where he was invited by his friend and New Orleans native, Craig Adams, a popular American Gospel organist and singer.
-Adams invited Fréget to sing as guest in many influential churches of New Orleans, accompanied by him on keys.
-These new experiences gave to Fréget inspiring and powerful immersions into the African American culture and music, with the common ground of an incredibly good reception from his Gospel and Soul music raised peers whenever he performed.
+Fréget's contest prize was to travel back to the US to perform, with Erykah Badu's musicians backing him up.
+This concert was tailored for him in Dallas, Texas.
+Fréget also used that tour experience to travel to New Orleans, where he was invited by his friend and New Orleans native, Craig Adams, an American Gospel organist and singer.
+Adams invited Fréget to sing as a guest in many churches in New Orleans, accompanied by him on keys.
+These new experiences gave Fréget immersions into the African American culture and music.

 Fréget has also had the honor to perform as a background singer for outstanding artists such as Stevie Wonder, Liz McComb, Nicole Slack Jones, Helen Carter, and Marianne Aya Omac.